Hopkins High School: Academics

 Hopkins High School was Minnesota's first National School of Excellence.
 In 1996, Hopkins was the only high school in Minnesota honored for overall excellence in Redbook's "America's Best High Schools" project.
 The Language Arts Department has been named a "Center for Excellence" by the National Council of Teachers of English in recognition of the writing program.
 The Community Involvement program is one of six in the nation honored by the IBM Corporation and U.S. News & World Report.
 U.S. News & World Report also ranked the school #628 in their 2012 list of best public high schools in America.

-Hopkins High School participates in the Advanced Placement Program.
-In 2005, 494 students took 751 AP exams, with 77% scoring 3 or higher.
-Students' mean SAT score of 1170 is well above national average, as is the mean ACT score of 23.9.
-Six teachers are consultants for the College Board and lead workshops and grade national exams.

-Since 1998, the school has had 84 National Merit Semifinalists and 141 Commended Scholars.